BenLangmead/langmead-lab/postdoc_questionnaire.md

 The purpose of a postdoc is to prepare you for your dream job.
 This is an extremely valuable time.
 This document is one way that I will encourage you to do something you must do, no matter how painful it is.
 You must make a plan.
 This is not just a matter of listing your research goals, though that’s part of it.

-You will have to consider many "threads' along which you will make progress during your career at Hopkins.
+You will have to consider many threads along which you will make progress during your postdoc.
 You don’t have the luxury of taking these one at a time; you need to consider all the threads and weave a plan that (a) respects the calendar, (b) doesn’t drive you crazy, but (c) doesn’t leave anything out.
 This is a preview of what it is like as an independent researcher.

 You will consider: